cwainner/android-recipe-central/README.md

 * Add instrumentation test to verify fragment functionality is correct
 * Add database for users to create recipes
-* Add Firebase authentication
-* Update layout with modal for recipe details instead of tabpager.

 ## Installation